HyperiaLabs/hackathon-solana-encode/README.md

 ## Where can I start reviewing this project?

 ### Getting data to train the IA
 To train our AI, we used data from all wallets that had interactions with the blockchain during September 1, 2023, to November 30, 2023 (3 months).
-This encompasses over XXX wallets, providing a comprehensive dataset for our advanced learning processes.
+We get only 1 Go of data because the total for all wallets have interact during this 3 months is equal to 4 000 Go.
+This is enough to train a first AI model but for more reliability we will need more resources.

 All of the scripts used to get the data can be found in the [extract-data folder](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/extract-data)